 5.1 Multilingual App

 In multi-national or global companies, you have teams that are spread across countries and speak different languages.
 This can make performance management quite a tricky process for you.
 What can make your and your employees’ lives easier is having a multilingual app wherein employees from different countries can easily access the system without any language barrier.
-So an employee from India, Spain, China, Russia, or any other country that your organization operates in, can seamlessly access the system without it affecting their productivity.

 5.2 Bell Curve & 9-Box Grid

 Tools like Bell Curve and 9-Box Grid help are designed to help you categorize employees for easier identification and evaluation.
 These help you identify and categorize top performers, mid-level performers, and those with potential for growth in the future.
-Think of it as a career map of employees, showing where they currently are and where they could be in the future.
-This process makes it easier for you to plan for appraisals, promotions, and training.

 Image source: ZingHR Bell Curve